khakhalin/notes/00_words_to_lookup.md

 # Words and mentions to look up

+* YAML - some standard for keeping stuff that's like XML, but human-readable.
+Who uses it?
+Is it popular? ([wiki](https://en.wikipedia.org/wiki/YAML))
+* JSON - how does it work, why everybody love it, and is it the present or the future? ([wiki](https://en.wikipedia.org/wiki/JSON))
+* ADAM optimizer - what's the difference from othes?
+* Xavier initialization of weights - what's cool about it?
+Also, is it true that variance-scaled init is better? ([claim](https://pcc.cs.byu.edu/2017/10/02/practical-advice-for-building-deep-neural-networks/))
 * Bonacich centrality
 * communicability centrality
 * Perron–Frobenius theorem (something related to centralities? or network graph eigenvectors?)